znsio/specmatic-documentation/documentation/service_virtualization_tutorial.md

 ```

 All other requests, other than the specific request (product id 11) where a delay has been setup, will continue to behave as usual.

+**Note**: A global delay for all requests can be configured via the command line or [Specmatic Configuration](/documentation/configuration.html).
+In such cases, example-specific delays will take precedence over the global delay.

 ## Externalised response generation